Hitchin Historical Society is a charity that aims to increase and spread knowledge of the history of Hitchin. We:

 Hitchin has retained much of its historic character despite enormous growth since the 1850s.
 It is noted for its specialist shops, the largest parish church in Hertfordshire and its attractive streets.
 Known to have existed since at least the eighth century AD, it is one of the oldest towns in the county.

-We have a membership approaching 400, so we’re popular.
+We have a membership of about 350, so we’re popular.
 If you’d like to join the Society you’ll be very welcome.

 A reference or link on this website to any commercial products or service does not constitute or imply its endorsement or recommendation by HHS.